Choosing the Best IP Camera for Your Needs

 1: Frame Rate at Full Resolution

 The first thing you want to look at when considering purchasing an IP security camera is the frame rate at the cameras highest resolution.
 Many companies will offer cameras claiming to be 2k or 4K @ 30FPS, but they truly aren’t.
 These cameras may be capable of 4K and 30FPS, but just not at the same time.
 Many cameras can handle 30FPS at 1080p or 720p, but the frame rate drops to 15FPS at full resolution (4K or 2K).
 This means that when viewing in high resolution the motion that the camera is recording will not be fluid and may appear to skip or jump.
 If you have a camera like this you are likely to turn down the resolution just so the recorded video will be smooth, in which case you should have just bought a 2MP camera and saved some money.
-At Montavue, all of our cameras can record 30FPS at full resolution, so you know your camera will perform at the highest levels.
+Montavue's MTB8110 and MTD8110 4K cameras can record 30FPS at full resolution, so you know your camera will perform at the highest levels.

 2: Night Vision Capabilities